.GIF file extension

 GIF does not animate

-- Open in a web browser.
+- Open the GIF in a web browser.

 FAQ